JustinUrf/super-galactic-age-calculator/README.md

 ## Description

-{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}
+This website takes in users age in years and returns what they would be in other planet years.

 ## Setup/Installation Requirements

 * Push repository to personal computer through github or gitbash using git clone.
-* Run npm install in Gitbash terminal to get dependancies for project...
+* Run npm install in Gitbash terminal to get dependancies for project.

-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}
+* If npm install has warnings, run npm install --force as some dependaices are simply outdated.
+* To run individual jest tests > npm test to see tests for calculator.
+* To see any source code, use any source code editor.
+* To run HTML website, run NPM build and look into the HTML file in the dist folder.

 ## Known Bugs